VHS Revival Locks and Loads for James Cameron’s masterclass in sequel making.

 A sequel that lives up to an original picture is a rare thing indeed.
 Even rarer is one that in some ways surpasses it, but James Cameron seems to have the formula down to a tee.

 So what exactly makes Cameron such an expert in delivering top-notch sequels?
-For one thing he is an innovative director of considerable talent, but more importantly he knows what can and can’t be altered.
+For one thing, he is an innovative director of considerable talent, but more importantly he knows what can and can’t be altered.
 He understands that movies of this calibre are precious, and that very little needs to change in order for a sequel to work.
 Franchise-spinning juggernauts like The Terminator and Alien are as close to perfect as you are ever likely to find.
 To stray too far from their original formula is a risky game that will invariably end in disaster.
+In recent years, both franchises have been criticised for breaking those rules, but back then Cameron rarely put a foot wrong.

 Ripley – No. He’s gotta go back.